potatolain/nes-c-boilerplate/README.md

 - nes_boilerplate library with helper functions that extend neslib
   - Switch PRG banks
 - famitone2
   - makefile-based compiling from nsf/txt files.
+(Windows only)
 - makefile with commands to build, run, and more.
 - CircleCI integration (Optional)
 -- Build your ROM on every commit for free, as long as it's open source!